Creating a sustainable future, for generations to come

 By giving a second life to discharged cotton fabrics with its recycling into cotton paper (center), not only less waste goes to landfills but also the highly socially and environmentally damaging process of cotton farming is avoided.

 Cotton is a crop with a high water demand.
 The cotton industry depends heavily on pesticides, with workers and the environment exposed to them during the production process.
 This can lead to the workers' poisoning, birth defects in their children, and even death.
-Pesticides from farming have a very negative impact on the ecosystem, polluting our oceans, our drinking water, contaminating soils and leading to land degradation.
+Pesticides from farming have a very negative impact on the ecosystem -ending up by polluting our oceans, our drinking water, contaminating soils and leading to land degradation.

 Making one cotton t-shirt takes about 700 gallons of water - enough drinking water for one human to drink for 3 years, making the fashion industry sector the second in water use and one of the most producing carbon emissions.
 The discard of cotton fabric from fashion has a horrendous impact on our environment, with the majority of textiles going into landfills every year.
 By using recycled cotton paper, I give a second life to this waste.
 I work with a supplier whose production is handmade, and reuses the water used in the cotton process into organic farming.

 Industrial pigments used in art supplies are often hazardous to the environment during their productive stages as well as in the final product; they are commonly labeled as fish poisonous.
 Therefore, as of 2020 I turned to non-toxic, handmade, ethically sourced natural pigments, either from mineral or botanical sources.
 The only exception is the Ultramarine Blue, which is a 90% natural, 10% synthetic combination, manufactured in Europe.
 I did a very few of the botanical pigments myself, with either locally sourced ingredients or from biological, ethically produced crops.

 I take all possible measures to limit the use of raw materials, and for this reason, I'll still use art supplies previously acquired.